I have aquatic turtles, and I prefer to feed them non-commercial food as little as possible. Here's what I like to feed

 Ready?
 It is really easy; be prepared to be blown away.

 - Reptile gelatin, available at most pet stores.

-- Fruits of your choice; you can use apples, grapes, raspberries and strawberries; many melons are liked and bananas as well.
+- Fruits of your choice; you can use apples, raspberries and strawberries; many melons are liked and bananas as well.
+You can also feed them the occasional handful of grapes, though this should be done sparingly since they are high in sugar and not too nutritious.

-- Vegetables of your choice; you can use any dark leafy green such as bok choy, leaf lettuce, endive and kale, zucchini, broccoli carrots, tomatoes, sometimes squash or pumpkin.
+- Vegetables of your choice; you can use any dark leafy greens such as bok choy, leaf lettuce, endive and kale, zucchini, broccoli, carrots, tomatoes, and sometimes squash or pumpkin.

 - Using a blender or knife, pulse or chop your chosen fruits and vegetables into very small pieces.
-I tend to use a lot of greens over fruit.
-Apples, grapes, cherry tomatoes and strawberries are enjoyed whole by my turtles, so I don't put those in this mix.
-You can also put water plants like duckweed and grasses in.
+It's a good idea to use a lot more greens than fruit.
+Grapes, cherry tomatoes, and strawberries can also be enjoyed whole by turtles, so you might want to save these items as special treats.
+You can also put water plants like duckweed in.

 - Prepare the gelatin mix as instructed on the package.
-If you need a stronger gelatin, use less liquid.
-Reptile gelatin has vitamins and nutrients in it, I do not add more.
+If you need stronger gelatin, use less liquid.
+Reptile gelatin has vitamins and nutrients in it, you do not need to add more.

-- Mix the chopped vegetables, fruits and choice of 'meat' or tuna water with the gelatin.
+- Mix the chopped vegetables, fruits, and choice of meat with the gelatin.

 - Place mixture into ice cube trays, I use the mini-sized ones and not the large ones you commonly see.
 When I first started, I used fish-shaped ice cube trays, to add that extra little enticement.